 - The panel has been repaired with Bondo, fiberglass or some other nonmetallic dent filler.

-- The car is made of fiberglass, as is the Chevrolet Corvette.
+- The car is made of fiberglass, as it is with the Chevrolet Corvette.

 - That particular panel is nonmetallic or nonmagnetic (aluminum).